-If the complaint is about the Chief Executive Officer of the trust, or if they have been closely involved at Stage 1, your complaint should be sent to the Clerk of the trustees c/o chris.rossiter@libertytrust.org.uk who will arrange for a trustee to carry out all the Stage 2 procedures.
+If the complaint is about the Chief Executive Officer of the trust, or if they have been closely involved at Stage 1, your complaint should be sent to the Clerk of the trustees c/o governance@libertytrust.org.uk who will arrange for a trustee to carry out all the Stage 2 procedures.

-Q. What if the complaint is about a trustee or a member of the trust?
+Q. What if the complaint is about a trustee, clerk of trustees, or a member of the Trust?

-You should contact the Clerk of the trustees c/o chris.rossiter@libertytrust.org.uk who arrange for another trustee to investigate the concerns in accordance with Stage 2.
+If the complaint is about a trustee or member of the trust, you should contact the Clerk of the trustees c/o governance@libertytrust.org.uk who arrange for another trustee to investigate the concerns in accordance with Stage 2.

-If the complaint is about the Clerk of the trustees, your complaint should be sent to the Chair of the trustees c/o harriet.mughal@libertytrust.org.uk.
+If the complaint is about the Clerk of the trustees, your complaint should be sent to the Chair of the Trustees c/o info@libertytrust.org.uk.

-If your complaint is about the trustee board as a whole, you should send your complaint to the Clerk of the trustees c/o chris.rossiter@libertytrust.org.uk who will arrange for the matter to be independently investigated.
+If your complaint is about the trust board as a whole, you should send your complaint to the Clerk of the trustees c/o governance@libertytrust.org.uk who will arrange for the matter to be independently investigated.

-Please be aware that where your complaint relates to an employee a copy of the complaint may be shared with them in order to investigate the issues raised.
+Please be aware that where your complaint relates to an employee a copy of the complaint may be shared with them to investigate the issues raised.